 Does Hezbollah have a mole in its midst?
 Nasrallah had rarely gone out in public since the 2006 war ended and had a very small circle of advisors.
 Israel has some of the most sophisticated SIGINT (signals intelligence) in the world and may have found a way to penetrate the security around Nasrallah and gain access to his inner circle.

 Sometime near dusk on Friday, "Israel’s air force struck the bunker with about 80 tons of bombs," says the Journal.
-"The attack used a series of timed, chained explosions to penetrate the subterranean bunker, a senior Israeli military official told the publication.
+"The attack used a series of timed, chained explosions to penetrate the subterranean bunker," a senior Israeli military official told the publication.

 The crater left by the blast was 65 feet deep.
 Here's what 6 2,000-pound bombs sound like when they hit the target.
 (Note: Turn the sound down on your headphones before running the video).

-"This is a massive blow and intelligence failure for Hezbollah," Magnus Ranstorp, a veteran Hezbollah expert at the Swedish Defence University.
+"This is a massive blow and intelligence failure for Hezbollah," said Magnus Ranstorp, a veteran Hezbollah expert at the Swedish Defence University.
 "They knew that he was meeting.
 He was meeting with other commanders.
 And they just went for him."

 That strike and the 2000 other sorties over the last 48 hours by the Israeli Air Force that targeted Hezbollah have been a smashing success.
-Not only was Nasrallah and several senior leaders of Hezbollah killed, but Hezbollah's stock of 150,000 missiles has been vastly reduced thanks to several well-placed strikes on missile storage facilities.
-One Israeli security official said "a very respectable portion" of Hezbollah's missile stocks had been destroyed,.
+Not only were Nasrallah and several senior leaders of Hezbollah killed, but Hezbollah's stock of 150,000 missiles has been vastly reduced thanks to several well-placed strikes on missile storage facilities.
+One Israeli security official said "a very respectable portion" of Hezbollah's missile stocks had been destroyed.
 Another claimed that "20-25%" of Hezbollah's missile stock had been depleted.

 Israel’s operational planning for Friday’s strike began months ago, with military officials identifying how to pierce an underground bunker in southern Beirut with a series of timed explosions, with each blast paving the way for the next one.
 The attack was one of the largest single airstrikes on a major city in recent history.